lightyeardev/backend-test-task/README.md

 * Start Application: `./gradlew clean bootRun`
 * Open http://localhost:8080/account/

+## Documentation
+* You can find documentation in the [ADR folder](https://github.com/lightyeardev/backend-test-task/tree/main/adr)
+* Feel free to add your own to the folder

 ## Testing
 * All tests (unit and integration) share the same test folder `src/test/groovy`.
 * Some tests have been provided as